deic-dk/pod_manifests/ubuntu_sciencedata.md

 ### YAML Description

-This file contains the configurations for deploying an Ubuntu Focal Fossa container.
+This file contains the configurations for deploying a container of an Ubuntu Linux 20.04 LTS (Focal Fossa) image.
 The image is provided by sciencedata.dk and pulled by the public sciencedata repository on DockerHub.

 Your data is persisted by mounting the container's directory specified in the "mountPath" item to a dedicated folder on sciencedata.dk/storage with the name of your choice.

 You need to provide a valid public SSH key, so that after creation you can access the container via SSH connection to a dedicated port.

-### Docker Image Description

-Runs an Ubuntu Linux 20.04 LTS (Focal Fossa) container provided by sciencedata.dk